 Governor Sanford and his staff may have also taken note of several awards programs in place in other states at the time – most notably, the honorary title of “Kentucky Colonel” awarded by the Governor of Kentucky entitling those commissioned by him to become members of the “Honorable Order of Kentucky Colonels” (to which Governor Sanford himself was named in 1961).
 [Note: In 1971, the State of South Carolina established the Order of the Palmetto (its state tree) no doubt patterned after North Carolina’s The Order of the Long Leaf Pine awards program.]

 One can only imagine that with the elimination of the “Ambassador of Good Will” and short-lived “Prodigal Son” designations and the diminution of the “Honorary Tar Heel” status, and the popularity in other states of awards programs like the “Honorary Order of Kentucky Colonels”, and the recent adoption of the (longleaf) pine as the state tree, Director Parker with the blessing of Governor Sanford conceived The Order of the Long Leaf Pine award primarily to promote the state to its “visitors” and “friends”.
 Under successive governors, the award then evolved into one reserved especially to honor and recognize North Carolinians.
-What is clear that, since its inception probably in 1963 by Governor Sanford, The Order of the Long Leaf Pine award program has enjoyed the support and participation of every subsequent North Carolina governor which, at the time of this publication, included Governor Dan K. Moore (1965-1969), Governor Robert W. Scott (1969-1973), Governor James E. Holshouser, Jr. (1973-1977), Governor James B. Hunt, Jr. (1977-1985), Governor James G. Martin (1985-1993), Governor James B. Hunt, Jr. (1993-2001), Governor Michael F. Easley (2001-2009), Governor Beverly E. Perdue (2009-2013), and Governor Pat McCrory (2013 – 2017), and Governor Roy Cooper (2017-present).
+What is clear that, since its inception probably in 1963 by Governor Sanford, The Order of the Long Leaf Pine award program has enjoyed the support and participation of every subsequent North Carolina governor which, at the time of this publication, included Governor Dan K. Moore (1965-1969), Governor Robert W. Scott (1969-1973), Governor James E. Holshouser, Jr. (1973-1977), Governor James B. Hunt, Jr. (1977-1985), Governor James G. Martin (1985-1993), Governor James B. Hunt, Jr. (1993-2001), Governor Michael F. Easley (2001-2009), Governor Beverly E. Perdue (2009-2013), Governor Pat McCrory (2013 – 2017), and Governor Roy Cooper (2017-present).